b-dont/blog/static-site-workflow-using-git.md

 git --git-dir=/var/www/my-website-prod/.git pull prod main
 ```

 The first thing you'll notice here, is we have another website repository at `/var/www/my-website-prod`.
-This is where the website will actually live, and where your webserver will be pointing to your static files.
+This is where the website will actually live, and where your web server will be pointing to your static files.
 Go ahead and navigate there and run the following:
 ```
 git clone /var/www/my-website-bare /var/www/my-website-prod
 ```